paragonie/paseto/docs/03-Implementation-Guide/01-Payload-Processing.md

 Any other claims can be freely used.
 These keys are only reserved in the top-level JSON object.

+The keys in the above table are case-sensitive.

+Implementors SHOULD provide some means to discourage setting invalid/arbitrary data to these reserved claims.

 ### Key-ID Support

 Some systems need to support key rotation, but since the payloads of a `local`